2025–26 MRF Formula 2000 season: Race calendar and results

-The 2025 season was initially set to feature five race weekends ranging from June to October.
-However, after the first round was not held, a revised calendar was announced that will comprise four rounds from July to January of 2026.
+The 2025 season was initially set to feature five race weekends ranging from June to October of 2025.
+However, after the first round was not held, a revised calendar was announced that comprised four rounds from July of 2025 to January 2026.
 The season opener, held at Kari Motor Speedway, marked the series' first round held outside Madras Motor Race Track since 2020.
+Round three was rescheduled twice, from October to December and then to January.